Complete Guide to Change Management in Software Development

 What Is Change Management In Software Development

-Change management in software development refers to the process of managing changes to software applications or systems in a structured and controlled manner.
+Change management in software development refers to managing changes to software applications or systems in a structured and controlled manner.
 It aims to ensure changes are effectively integrated into the existing system without causing disruptions or introducing errors.

 Why Should We Manage Change In Software Development

-In fact, requirements can evolve, new technologies emerge, and unexpected issues arise so change management is essential to navigate these changes while maintaining the quality, stability, and success of the project.
+Requirements can evolve, new technologies emerge, and unexpected issues arise, so change management is essential to navigate these changes while maintaining the project's quality, stability, and success.

 By implementing a robust change management process, organizations can:

-• Ensure Quality: Changes can introduce new defects or errors.
-A well-defined change management process helps prevent these issues by ensuring that changes are implemented correctly and thoroughly tested.
+- Ensure Quality: Changes can introduce new defects or errors.
+A well-defined change management process helps prevent these issues by ensuring that changes are implemented correctly and thoroughly.

 Sources of changes in software development can come from various factors.
 Here are some key sources of changes: